Hoya occultata is the second species of Hoya with a shrubby habit from Sulawesi. It resembles Hoya irisiae, which is endemic to the Philippines.

 Origin

 Hoya occultata is native to Indonesia.
-It is only found in one locality in Aralle, West Sulawesi.
+It is found only in one locality, in Aralle, West Sulawesi.

 Description